According to one survey*, of 2,173 fire safety incidents recorded, over 80% had been brought under control by the application of fire extinguishers.

 We supply new fire extinguisher suites with an initial service or a pre-delivery inspection.
 This is a completed fire extinguisher servicing label recording the date, weight, next service date and date of discharge or overhaul test.

 On an ongoing basis, whether for a suite we have supplied or an existing stock of fire extinguishers, Amthal offers an annual maintenance programme.
-We also support clients in implementing a comprehensive and systematic in-house process for monthly checks (as a minimum).
+We also support clients in implementing a comprehensive and systematic in-house process for monthly checks (as a minimum) of the fire extinguisher installation.
 These processes check for missing or used extinguishers, inspect the internal pressure of relevant extinguishers, and ensures equipment continues to be unobstructed and clearly visible.
 We also support you in keeping an effective record of these checks in your fire log book.
 All extinguisher servicing and maintenance includes an approved certificate of inspection.

 Get in touch